Inception-framework/debugger/README.md

 # <a name="Archive"></a>Install from the archive

 In the following `Host>` is the host PC shell prompt and `Sab4z>` is the Zybo shell prompt.
 Code blocks without a prompt are commands outputs, excerpts of configuration files or configuration menus.
+On the host some actions must be run as root.
+They will be indicated with the `Host#` prompt.

 Download the archive, insert a MicroSD card in your card reader and unpack the archive to it: